The author is a guitarist and bassist with over 35 years of experience as a musician.

 As awesome as Marshall tube stacks are, they are not so wallet-friendly, especially for newbie and intermediate guitarists.
 Marshall fills the void with the MG Series, a lineup of solid-state guitar amps that capture that Marshall tone while remaining affordable.

-The half stack version is the MG100HCFX with a matching 4x12 cabinet.
-It’s an affordable, powerful 100-watt guitar amp, and it has a stable of onboard effects including chorus, reverb, flanger and phaser so you can leave your pedals at home.
+The half stack version is the MG100HGFX with a matching Marshall MG412 cabinet.
+It’s an affordable, powerful 100-watt guitar amp, and it has a stable of onboard effects so you can leave your pedals at home.
 For guitar players on a budget it is a great way to land a half stack guitar amp for gigs and band practice.

 On the other hand, if you want a loud, reliable amp with good tone and some cool effects, this may be the one for you.

-In the minds of many guitar players Randall is the king of the solid-state guitar amp, especially when it comes to metal and hard rock sounds.
-The RG1003 is a no-nonsense amp with 100 watts of pure Randall attitude and a pair of channels with separate EQs.
+The Randall RG1003 is a no-nonsense amp with 100 watts of pure Randall attitude and a pair of channels with separate EQs.
 Throw in some spring reverb and it is all some guitar players will ever want.

 The RG1003 can be matched with 4x12 Randall RG cabinet, creating an impressive half stack with amazing power.
 This is a great way to get a big amp without spending a lot of pennies.